-Interested in declaring your interest for the Culture, Health, and Science Certificate Program?
+Interested in pursuing the Culture, Health, and Science Certificate?

 Then, take a look at the Student Timeline to stay on track with the certificate program requirements.

-The Five College Certificate in Culture, Health, and Science is a rigorous complement to any traditional major, allowing students to deepen their knowledge of human health, disease, and healing through interdisciplinary inquiry.
+The Five College Certificate in Culture, Health, and Science complements any major, allowing students to deepen their knowledge of human health, disease, and healing through interdisciplinary inquiry.
 Under the guidance of faculty program advisors on each campus, students choose a sequence of seven courses available across the five campuses and identify (in consultation with their advisor) an appropriate project or internship that will count toward the certificate.
 (Four semesters of a second language is also recommended, but not required.)
-Together with the visiting lectures and seminars sponsored by the Program, CHS provides a structure that is at once challenging and supportive to students interested in pursuing health related careers, as well as those curious to learn how different disciplines analyze common human experience.
+Together with the visiting lectures and seminars sponsored by the Program, CHS provides a structure that is adaptable for students interested in pursuing health-related careers, as well as those curious to learn how different disciplines analyze common human experience.

 The seven required courses are to be distributed across the following five categories of inquiry:

 - Category 1: Biocultural Approaches